Updated June 2014

 How can I see the synopsis of the Clinical Study Report (CSR) for Bristol-Myers Squibb trials?

 At their outset, clinical trials conducted on investigational compounds and marketed products are registered to www.ClinicalTrials.gov and other registries, as required, globally.
 Once a trial completes, results from those trials conducted on U.S. marketed products approved by the FDA are posted to the www.ClinicalTrials.gov site.
 In additional, trial results may be posted to other registries outside the U.S. in accordance with local regulations.
 Synopses of clinical study reports for clinical trials in patients that were submitted to the FDA, European Medicines Agency (EMA), or national authorities of EU member states as of January 1, 2014, will also be publicly available on www.bms.com shortly after approval of a new medicine or new indication.
 For terminated programs, the CSR synopsis will be available on www.bms.com two years after the program terminated.

 Does Bristol-Myers Squibb publish all trials in peer-reviewed journals?

-We commit to submitting all phase III and IV clinical trials regardless of outcome to peer reviewed journals for publication and any clinical trial results of significant medical importance.
+We commit to submit for publication all Phase III clinical trials and any clinical trial results of significant medical importance regardless of outcome.
 We commit to the timely sharing of this information with healthcare professionals and the public through scientific congresses and in peer-reviewed journals.
 We will also disclose any financial contributions made by Bristol-Myers Squibb in support of a clinical trial, including publication assistance.
 All publication activities will continue to be conducted in alignment with global industry and regulatory standards.